What do we get from central government?

 Business rates retention scheme

 National Non Domestic Rates (NNDR) commonly known as business rates are set by central government.
 Business rates are levied on non residential properties such as shops, offices, warehouses and factories.
-In April 2013 new arrangements were introduced regarding business rates.
-Under the new scheme we get to keep a proportion of locally generated business rates.
-The new scheme also means that we can make arrangements with other Suffolk councils to pool our business rates which allows us to retain even more of the money generated.
+In April 2013 arrangements were introduced regarding business rates.
+Under the scheme we get to keep a proportion of locally generated business rates.
+The scheme also means that we can make arrangements with other Suffolk councils to pool our business rates which allows us to retain even more of the money generated.

 The scheme gives us greater incentives to continue supporting the local economy because the proportion of business rates we are allowed to keep comes from new growth.
 But it is not extra income.
 It is money that goes towards filling the gap that already exists as central government cuts our other funding.
 As businesses take time to nurture and grow, the true value of business rates retention might not be realised for several years.
 Also, businesses may decide to relocate or scale down their operations, neither of which councils have any influence over.